-- Figure 9 portrays the mandatory content for a PP. Figure 9 may also be used as a structural outline of the PP, though alternative structures are allowed.
+- Figure 10 portrays the mandatory content for a PP that is given in CC Part 3.
+Figure 10 may also be used as a structural outline of the PP, though alternative structures are allowed.
 For instance, if the security requirements rationale is particularly bulky, it could be included in an appendix of the PP instead of in the security requirements section.
-The separate sections of a PP and the contents of those sections are briefly summarised below and described in much more detail in Sections B.4 B.9.
-A PP must contain: - a PP introduction containing a narrative description of the TOE type; - a conformance claim, showing whether the PP claims conformance to any PPs and/or packages, and if so, to which PPs and/or packages; - a security problem definition, showing the threats, OSPs and assumptions that must be countered, enforced and upheld by the TOE and its operational environment;
+The separate sections of a PP and the contents of those sections are briefly summarised below and explained in much more detail in Sections B.4 B.9.
+A PP contains: - a) a PP introduction containing a narrative description of the TOE type; - b) a conformance claim, showing whether the PP claims conformance to any PPs and/or packages, and if so, to which PPs and/or packages; - c) a security problem definition, showing threats, OSPs and assumptions; - d) security objectives, showing how the solution to the security problem is divided between security objectives for the TOE and security objectives for the operational environment of the TOE;